gerdis/toxic_comments_moderator/README.md

 300-dimensional vector embeddings.
 During training, a Keras generator was used to generate batches so that no padding was needed.

-The code for the model and cross validation results can be found in *ToxicCommentsProjectCrossVal.ipynb* (I might re-train the model using a slightly different architecture).
+The code for the model and cross validation results can be found in *model_resources/ToxicCommentsProjectCrossVal.ipynb* (I might re-train the model using a slightly different architecture).

 # Instructions for testing